chinamike65/hugo-tuolesi/content/book5/book5en.md

 After the Buddhas and Tathagatas imparted the great light empowerment to the Bodhisattvas of the Ten Grounds, the Bodhisattvas of the Ten Grounds will soon be able to master all the dharmas and realize the Great Bodhi.

 From one place to ten places, the Bodhisattva and Bodhisattvas who have attained the Way are called after attaining the Way.
-At this time, the way to cultivate is the Eighth Noble Way.
+At this time, the way to cultivate is the Noble Eightfold Path.

-Section 2 Noble Eightfold Path
+##### Section 2 - Noble Eightfold Path

-After the Bodhisattva from the first place to the ten places of the cultivating position has left the concentration, it is called after cultivating the Dao and attaining the Dao.
+After the Bodhisattva of the first bhumi up to the tenth bhumi of the path of concentration, it is called the post-meditation of the path of meditation.

 At this time, we need to cultivate the Noble Eightfold Path.
 The function of the Noble Eightfold Path is to obtain the Dharma before attaining the order, but to achieve Consummation after attaining the Dharma.

-The Noble Eightfold Path is right view, right thought, right speech, right action, right livelihood, right effort, right mindfulness, and right concentration.
+The Noble Eightfold Path is Right View, Right Thought, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness, and Right Concentration (Samadhi).

-Right View The correct view of the Four Noble Truths , etc.
+**Right View** - The correct view of the Four Noble Truths, etc.

-Right thinking , also called right thinking and right aspiration, is the correct thinking and understanding of the Four Noble Truths and other Buddhist principles.
+**Right Thought** - also called Right Thinking and Right Intention, is the correct thinking and understanding of the Four Noble Truths and other Buddhist principles.

 96

-Right speech Don't speak any non-Buddhist language.
+**Right Speech** - Don't speak any non-Buddhist language.

 The principles taught are the same as those taught by the Buddha, and they are in accordance with the principles and the Dharma.

-Righteousness Make oneself abide in pure and righteousness, and eliminate all wrong and wrong conduct.
+**Right Action** - Make oneself abide in purity and right behaviour, and eliminate all wrong and unwholesome conduct.

-Right Livelihood Live a pure and legitimate life in accordance with the teachings of the Buddha.
+**Right Livelihood** - Live a pure and legitimate life in accordance with the teachings of the Buddha.

-Zheng diligently cultivate the path of Nirvana with one heart and one mind.
+**Right Effort** - diligently cultivate the path of Nirvana with one heart and one mind.

-Bodhisattvas on the Taoist level focus on the pursuit of the Buddha’s land of indwelling nirvana.
+Bodhisattvas on the Path of Meditation focus on the pursuit of the Buddha’s land of indwelling nirvana.
 Bodhisattvas below the Taoist level still have distracting thoughts.
 For example, the Bodhisattva on the path of resources not only pursues the fruition of Buddhahood, but also pursues the five supernatural powers and a clean body.

-Mindfulness clearly remembers Buddhist truths such as the Four Noble Truths.
+**Right Mindfulness** - clearly remembers Buddhist truths such as the Four Noble Truths.

-Right Concentration Practise meditation, concentrate on one situation, and observe the principles of the Four Noble Truths in meditation.
+**Right Concentration** - Practise meditation, single-pointed concentration, and observe the principles of the Four Noble Truths in meditation.

-The object of the Noble Eightfold Path is the Four Noble Truths.
+The object of the Noble Eightfold Path is to realise the Four Noble Truths.

-To practice the Dharma is to cultivate the Noble Eightfold Path according to the wisdom of the later attained Dao after leaving the concentration.
+To practice the Dharma is to cultivate the Noble Eightfold Path according to the wisdom of the post-meditation of the path of meditation..

 After attaining the Dao, the main practice is the illusory method.
 After the practitioner comes out of concentration, the five sense organs will see, hear, and perceive the five realms, such as the art of contemplating illusions.

-For example, when observing people without self, you will see that the various "Is" that you originally imagined are like illusions, and in the end there is only the "I" in the famous saying, and then you will understand: the real me is In this way, although it is an illusion, it can create good and bad karma and receive various results.
+For example, when observing people without self, you will see that the various "I's" that you originally imagined are like illusions, and in the end there is only the "I" in the famous saying, and then you will understand: the real me is Tathata, although it is an illusion, it can create good and bad karma and receive various results.

-Then, the various Dependent Origination Laws related to it are also something that I have to understand and accept.
+Then, the Twelve Links of Dependent Origination related to it are also something that we have to understand and accept.

-The third section of the merits of the Bodhisattva
+Section 3 - Merits of the Bodhisattva

-The merits of the Bodhisattva ascended to the ground are incredible, and can be subdivided.
-Every time a Bodhisattva rank increases, the merits will increase thousands of times.
+The merits of the Bodhisattva on the First Bhumi are incredible, and can be subdivided.
+Every time a Bodhisattva's rank increases, the merit will increase thousands of times.

-The first bodhisattva can obtain twelve hundred kinds of merits in an instant: transform into a hundred incarnations; each incarnation is surrounded by a hundred bodhisattvas; can see the birth and death of a hundred kalpas; shake a hundred worlds; enter a hundred kinds of samadhi; see a hundred people Buddha; received the blessing of hundreds of Buddhas; manifested in hundreds of Buddha-fields; visited hundreds of pure lands; opened hundreds of Dharma doors; matured and liberated hundreds of sentient beings; lived in the world for hundreds of kalpas.
+The Bodhisattva of the first bhumi can obtain twelve hundred kinds of merits in an instant: transform into a hundred incarnations; each incarnation is surrounded by a hundred bodhisattvas; can see the birth and death of a hundred kalpas; shake a hundred worlds; enter a hundred kinds of samadhi; see a hundred people Buddha; received the blessing of hundreds of Buddhas; manifested in hundreds of Buddha-fields; visited hundreds of pure lands; opened hundreds of Dharma doors; matured and liberated hundreds of sentient beings; lived in the world for hundreds of kalpas.

 The twelve merits are compared one by one.
 The merits of Bodhisattvas in the second bhumi are one thousand, the third is one hundred thousand, the fourth is a hundred kos, the fifth is a thousand kos, the sixth is a hundred thousand kos, and the seventh is a hundred thousand kos.
-In Nayuta, the number of dust particles in the 103,000 Great Thousand Worlds is the eighth bhumi, the number of dust particles in the million Asamky worlds is the number of the ninth bhumi, and the number of dust particles in the indescribable and unspeakable 3,000 Great Thousand Worlds is the tenth bhumi.
+In Nayuta, the number of dust particles in the 103,000 Great Thousand Worlds is the eighth bhumi, the number of dust particles in the million Asamkhaya worlds is the number of the ninth bhumi, and the number of dust particles in the indescribable and unspeakable 3,000 Thousand-Fold Worlds is the tenth bhumi.

-We now have a lot of afflictions and karmic obstacles, but now that we understand the five realms, we will rejoice in the merits of Bodhisattva.
+We now have a lot of afflictions and karmic obstacles, but now that we understand the five paths, we will rejoice in the merits of Bodhisattva.

-For example, in the past, when I thought of a Bodhisattva of the Ten Grounds, such as Mahasattva Bodhisattva, my mind would be confused, unable to think of the merits and virtues of Mahathirst Bodhisattva.
+For example, in the past, when I thought of a Bodhisattva of the Tenth Bhumi, such as Mahasattva Bodhisattva, my mind would be confused, unable to imagine the merits and virtues of Mahasattva Bodhisattva.

 Now you can think of it, what kind of merit does Mahasattva Bodhisattva possess?
-In an instant, the Bodhisattva can see as many Buddhas as there are grains of sand in the universe; in an instant, he can enter the pure land of so many Buddhas; in an instant, he can preach so many dharmas.
+In an instant, the Bodhisattva can see as many Buddhas as there are grains of sand in the universe; in an instant, he can enter the pure land of so many Buddhas; in an instant, he can teach so many dharmas.
 It is very important to understand these.

-Bodhisattvas from the first bhumi to the tenth bhumi can originally live in the world for hundreds of thousands of kalpas, but some bodhisattvas sometimes want to be reincarnated in the three realms, for example, they want to be reincarnated to save sentient beings.
+Bodhisattvas on the first bhumi to the tenth bhumi can originally live in the world for hundreds of thousands of kalpas, but some bodhisattvas sometimes want to be reincarnated in the three realms, for example, they want to be reincarnated to save sentient beings.

-If he were to be reincarnated, he would be reincarnated as the king of heaven.
+At this stage, a bodhisattva can take birth as a ruler over Jambudvīpa.

-A bodhisattva of the first bhumi can be reincarnated as King Iron Wheel, a bodhisattva of the second bhumi can be reincarnated as King of the Golden Wheel, a bodhisattva in three bhumi can be reincarnated as Dishatian, a bodhisattva in four bhumi can be reincarnated as King Yemo, and a bodhisattva in five bhumi can be reincarnated as King Tusita.
-Bodhisattvas of the sixth bhumi can be reincarnated as Heavenly King Huale, Bodhisattvas of the Seventh bhumi can be reincarnated as Heavenly Kings of Zizai, Bodhisattvas from the Eighth bhumi can be reincarnated as Heavenly Kings of Brahma, Bodhisattvas from the Ninth bhumi can be reincarnated as Heavenly Kings of Brahma, and Bodhisattvas of the Tenth bhumi can be reincarnated as Heavenly Kings of Great Freedom.
+A bodhisattva of the first bhumi can be reincarnated as a ruler over Jambudvīpa, a bodhisattva of the second bhumi can be reincarnated as a ruler over the four continents, a bodhisattva on the third bhumi can be reincarnated a ruler over the Heaven of Thirty-three, like Indra, a bodhisattva in fourth bhumi can be reincarnated as a ruler of the House of Gemini, and a bodhisattva in fifth bhumi can be reincarnated as ruler of Enjoying Emanations.
+Bodhisattvas of the sixth bhumi can be reincarnated as ruler of Tuṣita, Bodhisattvas of the Seventh bhumi can be reincarnated as a ruler of Controlling Others’ Emanations, Bodhisattvas from the Eighth bhumi can be reincarnated as a ruler over a first-order universe of a thousand realms, Bodhisattvas from the Ninth bhumi can be reincarnated as Brahma, the ruler over a second-order universe of one thousand times one thousand worlds, and Bodhisattvas of the Tenth bhumi can be reborn as the ruler of the gods of a pure realm.

-For example, according to the common saying in Tibet, Tibetan King Songtsen Gampo is the incarnation of Guanyin Bodhisattva, King Chisong Detsun  is the incarnation of Manjushri Bodhisattva, and Chiran Tile Tip is the incarnation of Vajrapani Bodhisattva.
+For example, it is commonly said in Tibet that Tibetan King Songtsen Gampo was the incarnation of Guanyin Bodhisattva, King Trisong Detsen was the incarnation of Manjushri Bodhisattva, and Tridé Songtsen was the incarnation of Vajrapani Bodhisattva.

 Only when these Bodhisattvas have become Tibetans can they save Tibetans, and this is also a way for Buddhas and Bodhisattvas to save sentient beings.

 Some emperors of the Qing Dynasty were also incarnations of Bodhisattvas.

 In the past, there was a master in Tibet named Rondo Rinpoche.
-He wanted to be a good emperor in his next life, and it would be easier to save sentient beings.
+He wanted to be a good emperor in his next life, since it would be easier to save sentient beings.

 When he was about to pass away, he observed with his supernatural powers and saw that several Bodhisattvas were already waiting for the throne.

 Bodhisattvas are emperors for the convenience of saving sentient beings, and demons will also fight for the throne, so there were bodhisattvas and demons who were emperors in the past.

-Only the sentient beings with stronger willpower and greater blessings can become emperors.
+Only the sentient beings with stronger willpower and greater merit can become emperors.

 Bodhisattvas also have dreams that mortals cannot dream of.

-Bodhisattvas from one place to ten places will have different levels of dreams.
-For example, a bodhisattva in one place will dream that he is sitting on a lion throne to save sentient beings in the six realms; in two places, a bodhisattva will dream that he goes to innumerable lands, sees innumerable Buddhas, and appears innumerable.
+Bodhisattvas from the first bhumi to tenth bhumi will have different levels of dreams.
+For example, a bodhisattva on the first bhumi will dream that he is sitting on a lion throne to save sentient beings in the six realms; on the second bhumi, a bodhisattva will dream that he goes to innumerable lands, sees innumerable Buddhas, and appears innumerable.
 Supernatural and so on.

-There is no difference in the emptiness of a bodhisattva from one place to ten places of cultivation, but there is a difference between a bodhisattva from one place to ten places of enlightenment and cultivation.
+There is no difference in the emptiness of a bodhisattva of the first bhumi to the tenth bhumi of cultivation, but there is a difference between a bodhisattva fof the first bhumi to the tenth bhumi of enlightenment and cultivation.

 The vajra metaphor of the final stage of the Bodhisattva in the tenth stage of cultivation can cut off all obstacles, and all the very subtle obstacles of affliction and knowledge will be cut off.
 Wisdom and the four bodies.

-Xianzong's cultivation of the Bodhisattva path is relatively slow, and he needs to accumulate the good fortune of three Asamkhya kalpas in order to become a Buddha.
+Mahayana's cultivation of the Bodhisattva path is relatively slow, and he needs to accumulate the good fortune of three Asamkhya kalpas in order to become a Buddha.

 If you practice tantra on the basis of sutra, you will become a Buddha faster.